darknovismc/CameraCapture/README.md

 Enumerates all capture formats and chooses one with the highest frame resolution and framerate.
 Initializes SinkWriter for writing a video capture into .wmv file after it has been filtered.

-mediaDebug.cpp - optional class for loging and debugging camera capabilities.
+mediaDebug.cpp - optional class for logging and debugging camera capabilities.